 9. USE MOBILE ADS

 It’s predicted that this year, more than half of all paid clicks on Google and Facebook come from a mobile device!
 Restaurants are one the best candidates for mobile ads, as users are often looking for nearby dining options while on the move.
 Mobile ads tend to be cheaper than desktop ads, and mobile boasts impressive conversion rates.

-What’s more important is that Facebook Ads and Google AdWords allows for all kinds of mobile customization and targeting options that let you get the most out of your bids.
-For example, on AdWords you can increase your bids around dinnertime, when users are often looking for fast food on their mobile phones.
-Increasing your bids during the dinnertime period increases your chances for showing up for a specific query.
+What’s more important is that Facebook Ads and Google Ads allow for all kinds of mobile customization and targeting options that let you get the most out of your bids.
+For example, on Google Ads, you can increase your bids around dinnertime, when users are often looking for fast food on their mobile phones.
+Increasing your bids during the dinnertime period increases your chances of showing up for a specific query.
 This means you could be the first ad to show up for a “pizza” search when users are on the search for a slice.
 If you’re not a restaurant marketer, don’t miss out on digging into a slice of the mobile ad pie (get more tips for restaurant marketing here).

 10. GEO-TARGETED ADS